Catalog Metadata

 Useful for Partition Sizing

-Catalog access is really useful to determine the size of partitions being stored within your cluster.
-Each row of data is automatically stored within a partition, to ensure performance Hydrolix recommends aiming for partition sizes of between 1 and 1.5 GB.
+Catalog access is useful when determining the size of partitions to be stored within your cluster.
+Each row of data is automatically stored within a partition.
+To ensure performance, Hydrolix recommends that new partitions should be between 1 GB and 3 GB.
+Later, one day after ingest, almost all of your partitions should be between 2 GB and 4 GB due to merge cleanup.

 A metadata virtual table contains several rows for every partition used by its associated fluid table, with one row for every column handled by that partition.
 In other words, every row in this virtual table represents one partition-and-column tuple from the files that hold your table's data.